History of the Old Fashioned cocktail

 The Old Fashioned is one of the cornerstone cocktails in modern mixology.
-The first time that the cocktail got mentioned was as early as 1806.
+The first time the cocktail was mentioned was as early as 1806.
 Yet, it took another 80 years before people regularly referred to it as an Old Fashioned.

-The concoction made from base spirit, sugar cube, aromatic bitters, and water hails its glory and name from the US.
+The mix made from base spirit, sugar cube, Angostura bitters, and water garnished with an orange peel hails its glory and name from the US.
 But the roots of the cocktail actually lie in England.

-Let's look at the timeline of one of the most important drinks in the world.
+Let's look at the history of the Old Fashioned, one of the most important drinks in the world.

-The 1700s - The roots of the Old Fashioned
+1700s: The Roots of the Old Fashioned Cocktail

 The Old Fashioned cocktail long had been thought to be an American invention.
-After all, its recipe was first mentioned in an American newspaper.
-But just a few years ago, new information showed that the true roots of the Old Fashioned are not in the US.
+After all, the recipe was first mentioned in an American newspaper.
+But just a few years ago, new information showed that the true roots of the Old Fashioned drink template are not in the US.

-It started in the 1690s in Great Britain with the “Elixir Magnum Stomachicum”, a product manufactured and sold by Dr. Richard Stoughton.
+It started in the 1690s in Great Britain with the “Elixir Magnum Stomachicum," a product manufactured and sold by Dr. Richard Stoughton.
 These Stoughton's bitters were a concentrated essence of various botanicals like barks, peels, and roots.
-Similar to the cocktail bitters we add to cocktail recipes today.
+Similar to the cocktail bitters we add to an Old Fashioned recipe today.

 In the advertisements for his elixir, Richard Stoughton recommended adding his bitters to either Brandy or wine to cure a hangover.
-Knowing that, at the time, Brandy and wine were always sweetened, it is the earliest reference to an Old Fashioned cocktail.
+At this time, brandy and wine were always sweetened with sugar.
+That makes this medical concoction the earliest reference to an Old Fashioned cocktail.

 That, in return, makes the Englishman Dr. Stoughton the inventor of one the most popular mixed drinks in history.

-The recipe for an Old Fashioned was one of the first for mixed drinks, long before advanced bartending techniques became a thing.
-And as far as we know today, the first written mention of the word "cocktail" with the modern meaning appeared in a US newsletter called The Farmers Cabinet
+This Old Fashioned recipe was one of the first for mixed drinks, long before bartenders or advanced bartending techniques became a thing.
+As far as we know today, the first written mention of the word "cocktail" with a modern meaning appeared in a US newsletter called The Farmers Cabinet.

-Yet, the name Old Fashioned Cocktail did not come up until about 60 years later.
+The term Old Fashioned cocktail did not come up until about 60 years after the term cocktail came up.
 In the meantime, the initial ingredients mentioned in The Balance and Columbian Repository were twisted, changed, and modified a lot.

 At the time, a cocktail was no term for a whole category of drinks.
 It was that one particular thing you would call a cocktail.

-By the 1860s, this cocktail had changed, and additional ingredients like CuraçaoAbsinthe, and other liqueurs were part of it.
+By the 1860s, the “cocktail” had changed, and additional ingredients like CuraçaoAbsinthe, and other liqueurs were part of it.
 Eventually, people not overly fond of these additions started to remember the old traditional recipe -and mix- the initial version again.
-They called it an Old Fashioned Whiskey Cocktail to ensure that the "fancy" modern additions were not part of it.

 The mid to late 1800s - Public mentions & Jerry Thomas